system-zero/system-zero/data/docs/la.md

     be negative.
 Array indices are starting from zero, and -1 denotes the last item in the array.

+  # A special form of the `for` loop, can be used as an iterator:

+    for |i| in array { block }

+    In this case 'i' holds the index of the array, and which initially starts from zero.

 # Maps (this is a hybrid type, similar to associative arrays and structures,
   and almost similar to json format).
+This is an unordered list, where a key is associated with value.

   # Map Declaration